cbonaudo/vue-good-table/README.md

 ]
 A headerfield can be passed to a column to calculte, for example the total sum of a parent

-GroupOptions.collapsable allows to pass -1 to add the expand arrow in the checkbox column.
+GroupOptions.collapsable allows to pass -1 to add the expand arrow in the checkbox column. true is used for the 1st data column

 SortOptions.depthLevel (default 1, based on 0) allows to sort the array of array at the depth selected